Table of Contents

 In Tutorial 1, Conjecture auto-resolved strategies from parameter types.
 This tutorial shows you how to use strategies explicitly and compose them.

-The Generate Class
+The Strategy Class

-Generate is a static factory class with methods for creating strategies:
+Strategy is a static factory class with methods for creating strategies:

 using Conjecture.Core;